kaptain-kavern/ADogSaid/README.md

 Following parts are added to the game:

+* animal brain stimulator.
+Fits all animals.
 * bionic animal eyes.
 Fits all animals.
-* simple/bionic animal jaws.
+* simple/bionic animal ears.
 Fits all animals.
-* animal brain stimulator.
+* simple/bionic animal jaw.
 Fits all animals.
 * simple/bionic animal spine.
 Fits all animals.
-* simple/bionic animal ears.
-Fits all animals.
-* simple prosthetic animal arm.
+* simple prosthetic animal arms.
 Fits monkey and megatherium.
-* bionic animal arm.
+* bionic animal arms.
 Fits monkey and megatherium.
+* bionic animal heart.
+Fits all animals.
+* bionic animal lung.
+Fits all animals.
-* pegleg.
+* peglegs.
 Can be crafted with 1 wood.
 Fits all animals.
 Least efficiency.
-* simple prosthetic animal leg.
+* simple prosthetic animal legs.
 Fits all animals.
-* bionic animal leg.
-Fits all animals.
-* bionic animal heart.
-Fits all animals.
-* bionic animal lung.
+* bionic animal legs.
 Fits all animals.

 All parts can be obtained from traders, except pegleg.